Blog

 Perennial Ryegrass

-identifying Perennial Ryegrass
+identifying Perennial Ryegrass in Charlotte, NC

 Often compared to Kentucky bluegrass for its similar characteristics, perennial ryegrass is another cool-season grass that is often combined with Kentucky bluegrass in Carolina lawns.
 Perennial ryegrass spreads via upward bunch-type growth, which creates a hardier lawn when combined with an outwardly growing turf.
 Perennial ryegrass is most commonly identified by its shiny grass blades, and it is perhaps the most preferred grass type to use for overseeding before winter.